-6.3 Stability
+6.1 Stability

-Rescuers should be aware of the limits of the boat/raft they are operating.
+Responders should be aware of the limits of the boat/raft they are operating.
 This will include the maximum number of people and the maximum combined weight of people and equipment that should be carried onboard.

-The rescuers are responsible for making sure the boat/raft is correctly balanced.
+The responders are responsible for making sure the boat/raft is correctly balanced.